1. MTA Privacy Commitment

 We only collect personal information which is necessary for our business functions or activities, including (amongst other things):

-(e) offering membership services and benefits, including to send you marketing material that we consider is relevant; - 2 - 24 July 2018
+- offering membership services and benefits, including to send you marketing material that we consider is relevant;

-(i) complying with our obligations under any applicable laws, including without limitation the Fair Work Act 2009 (Cth), National Vocational Education and Training Regulator Act 2011 (Cth) and the Training and Skills Development Act 2008 (SA) and any regulations or standards made pursuant to those Acts; and
+- complying with our obligations under any applicable laws, including without limitation the Fair Work Act 2009 (Cth), National Vocational Education and Training Regulator Act 2011 (Cth) and the South Australian Skills Act 2008 (SA) and any regulations or standards made pursuant to those Acts;

 We will collect personal information from you by way of written forms, other correspondence (including facsimiles, letters and e-mails), by telephone, in person, by our representative and via our website.
 We may also collect personal information about you from third parties, including but not limited to market research companies contracted by us.